jpailden/rstatlab/week2.md

-Week 2: Reading Data and Initial Exploration
+Week 2: Reading Data in R
 ================
 written by Junvie Pailden